Administration and Operations Manual

 This policy applies to faculty, teachers, staff, students, in all offices and divisions of Gallaudet University.

 It is the policy of Gallaudet University to provide an educational and working environment that provides equal opportunity to all members of the University community.
-Any Gallaudet employee, student, applicant for admission or employment, or other participant in Gallaudet University programs or activities, who believes that he or she has been discriminated against on the basis of race, color, sex (including sexual harassment), religion, national origin, sexual orientation, age, disability, veteran status or other items listed in the D.C.
+Any Gallaudet employee, student, applicant for admission or employment, or other participant in Gallaudet University programs or activities, who believes that he or she has been discriminated against on the basis of race, color, sex (including sexual harassment), religion, national origin, sexual orientation, gender identity and/or gender expression, age, disability, veteran status or other items listed in the D.C.
 Human Rights Act is encouraged to use the procedures outlined below for the resolution of his or her complaint.